Gary Lewis (musician): Gary Lewis & the Playboys

 In addition to "This Diamond Ring", his hits include "Count Me In," the only non-British Commonwealth record in the Hot 100's top 10 on May 8, 1965, (number two); "Save Your Heart for Me" (number two); "Everybody Loves a Clown" (number four); "She's Just My Style" (number three); "Sure Gonna Miss Her" (number nine); and "Green Grass" (number eight).
 Of "Everybody Loves a Clown", Lewis says he composed the song as a gift for his father's birthday.
 He believed the song was too good, so instead of giving it as a gift, he recorded it.
 By 1966, Lewis was exclusively singing, replaced on the drums by, among others, Jim Keltner.
 His career was put on hold when he entered the U.S. Army as a draftee in January 1967, and he served during the Vietnam War era with the Eighth Army in Seoul, South Korea, until 1968.
 Lewis released a solo album in 1967 for Liberty Records called Listen!.

 Lewis has stated that he was reluctant to go to Vietnam, but he credits the Army with being the time when he "grew up".
 He returned to performing and recording, but did not recapture his earlier success and five releases by the band that year peaked from 13th to 39th.
-His musical career was later marketed as a "nostalgia act" with appearances on his father's Labor Day telethons for the Muscular Dystrophy Association, including the 2010 telethon which was his dad's final as host.
+His musical career was later marketed as a "nostalgia act" with appearances on his father's Labor Day telethons for the Muscular Dystrophy Association, including the 2010 telethon which was his father's final one as host.
 In January 2012, Lewis released a new single, "You Can't Go Back".

+Lewis resumed touring in the 1980s, with various incarnations of the Playboys, generally featuring no other original members.
+One of the tours was scheduled to last nine months.